pbuckner/x-plane_plugins/XPython/docs/source/development/modules/python.rst

 .. py:function:: pythonGetDicts()

- Returns a dictionary of internal plugin dictionaries.
+ :return: Dictionary of internal data

  Internally, the plugin maintains a number of dictionaries which allow us to map the Python API to the X-Plane C API.
 For example,